waughkev/JobDataApp/README.md

 # Job Application AI Assistant

-This application provides a suite of AI-powered tools to streamline the job application process, helping users manage their job experiences, tailor resumes, generate cover letters, and utilize an AI agent network for comprehensive application assistance.
+This  is a vibe-coded application that provides a suite of AI-powered tools to streamline the job application process, helping users manage their job experiences, tailor resumes, generate cover letters, and utilize an AI agent network for comprehensive application assistance.

 ## Features

-### User Authentication
+### User Authentication (`login.html`)

 * **Secure Login:** Users can securely sign in using their Google account.